gzuuus/nostr-social-duck/README.md

 // Get the degree (number of follows) for a pubkey const degree = await analyzer.getPubkeyDegree(pubkey);
 // Returns: { outDegree: number, inDegree: number }

+// Get all unique pubkeys in the social graph (both followers and followed) const allPubkeys = await analyzer.getAllUniquePubkeys();
+// Returns: string[] - array of all unique pubkeys in the graph

 // Find the shortest distance between two pubkeys (performance-optimized) const distance = await analyzer.getShortestDistance(